kalyani-m-g/tech-stack/README.md

 # Knowledge Know-How – My Technical Stack

-This repository contains my submission for **Task 8: Knowledge Know-How** powered by Ilmora.
+This repository contains my submission for **Task 8: Knowledge Know-How**
 The purpose of this project is to present the technologies, tools, and platforms I regularly use with practical understanding and real experience.

 ## 📌 About This Submission